Threat Intelligence Sharing as an Effective Cyber Security Strategygiusel

 Key Objectives of each phase in the Threat Intelligence Lifecycle

-- Develop an understanding of the threats that might affect the organization, including identifying new types of malware or malicious actors.
+- Developing an understanding of the threats that might affect the organization, including identifying new types of malware or malicious actors.

-- Determining what assets are vulnerable to attack and understand how to neutralize attacks such as ransomware.
+- Determining what assets and business processes are vulnerable to attack.
+How to protect them.

 - Identifying gaps in security intelligence and resources needed to close them.